 What are the impacts of Technical Debt?

 Let us first have a look at the cost of change from a technical perspective.
 The assumption here is that the red waterfall curve is using BDUF where the design is perfected before construction.
 This is highly unrealistic in the high novelty complex adaptive domain of software delivery.
-In software delivery design is only validated through working (releasable) software.
-Hence, we see that the red line loses ability to change rapidly over time.
+In software, delivery design is only validated through working (releasable) software.
+Hence, we see that the red line loses the ability to change rapidly over time.

-At the other end of the scale we have perfect quality in purple.
+At the other end of the scale, we have perfect quality in purple.
 Using professional scrum the design emerges each sprint, the definition of done (releasable) is achieved at least once per sprint.
 The design is frequently refactored and improved and all sources of technical debt are kept to zero.

 The blue line is what happens to quality when the sources of technical debt are not dealt with each and every sprint.
-With every sprint poor design decisions impact future decisions and compound each other.
+With every sprint, poor design decisions impact future decisions and compound each other.

 Unreasonable cost of ownership

 It should come as no surprise that the blue line is the most common scenario we see today.
-At first the impact is low but soon starts to build momentum.
+At first, the impact is low but soon starts to build momentum.
 The ability to maintain, support and add new features to the product becomes more complex and more expensive over time.
-This leads to higher cumulative cost of ownership.
+This leads to a higher cumulative cost of ownership.

-For example, if we built feature A in month 1 and the same feature A in month 18 with good level of quality where the development teams are maintaining a sustainable pace then cost of developing that feature would be comparable.
+For example, if we built feature A in month 1 and the same feature A in month 18 with a good level of quality where the development teams are maintaining a sustainable pace then the cost of developing that feature would be comparable.

-With high technical debt where the development teams are fighting against the design the costs will grow rapidly over time.
+With high technical debt where the development teams are fighting against the design, the costs will grow rapidly over time.